SeunA88/Analysis-of-AG-Superstore-Sales-Data/README.md

 Analysis of this data was carried out to acquire some useful insights from the dataset.
 Firstly, each column was formatted to depict the data therein.
 The following insights were then obtained from the data using various Excel functions:

 1. In which state, Segment and category was the highest profit generated?
-2. In which state, Segment and category was the highest unit of goods sold?
+2. In which state, Segment and category was the highest sales generated?
 3. What are the average sales and profit by categories?
 4. What are the total quantities sold by categories and region?
 5. What are the total sales and profit by region?